root-project/root/README/ReleaseNotes/v630/index.md

 Thanks to the `RooWrapperPdf`, this code duplication in the RooFit implementation can now be avoided.
-Instead of using the removed `RooMomentMorphND` (which is the pdf), you now need to use the `RooMomentMorphFuncND`, change its behavior to exactly match the formter `RooMomentMorphND`, and then wrap it into a pdf object:
+Instead of using the removed `RooMomentMorphND` (which is the pdf), you now need to use the `RooMomentMorphFuncND`, change its behavior to exactly match the former `RooMomentMorphND`, and then wrap it into a pdf object:

 ```C++
 RooMomentMorphFuncND func{<constructor args you previously passed to RooMomentMorphFunc>};